 Every call, text, and email receives a prompt response directly from me within 1 business day.
-It’s easier to deliver personal service without gatekeepers.
+No gatekeepers or junior advisors stand between us!

 III Financial (pronounced “Three Financial”) comes from a couple of different places.
 The obvious one is a personal one – I’m named after my dad Elliott Weir, Jr., which makes me a “third”.

 The other reason is because of a writing concept called the “Rule of Three“.
 It suggests that things presented in threes are more satisfying or effective than when presented in other numbers.
 The Latin phrase, “omne trium perfectum” (everything that comes in threes is perfect) conveys the same idea.
 When reading through this website, see how many times concepts or ideas are presented in groups of three – it just makes things clearer!

 By working with a limited number of clients, a physical office is an unnecessary waste for my firm.
 Why should I create high overhead costs only to give you the “luxury” of wasting time in traffic to meet?
 Instead, we can meet where it is convenient to you, and even via teleconferencing if you want!

 III Financial, LLC is a registered investment advisor (RIA) with the state of Texas Securities Board.
 I can take on new clients residing anywhere in the United States.

 In order to fully address the client’s financial needs, I often identify areas that should be addressed by other professionals such as a CPA or attorney.
 I am more than happy to provide referrals to clients when assistance is needed.